Italian-American cuisine: Americanization

+Further contact

 Over time, through an increased appreciation of Italian cuisine in the United States, as well as increased imports into the United States from Italy, there has been a push towards producing more authentic dishes, which use techniques and ingredients that are more native to Italy.

-American cuisine has readily received innovations from Italy, such as espresso (which evolved into specialty coffee drinks, now ubiquitous in American life), tiramisu, and Nutella.

-On the other hand, e.g. pasta alla carbonara, a dish unrecorded in Italy before World War II, may be due to an American influence in relationship to the allied liberation of Rome in 1944.
-Many Italians then were happy to use powdered eggs and bacon supplied by the United States and their armed forces for pasta dishes.
+On the other hand, e.g. carbonara, a dish unrecorded in Italy before World War II, may be due to an American influence in relationship to the allied liberation of Rome in 1944.

-Popularity of Italian-American cuisine
+Popularity

 Italian-American food and Mediterranean cuisine has been highly influential in the American diet.
 It is one of the top three cuisines in the United States, according to the National Restaurant Association:

-Rated high on the list of popular, or trending, items in the survey include Mediterranean flatbread, ciabatta bread, espresso and specialty coffee drinks.
-Pizza and pasta are also common dishes in the United States; however, they are often presented in very different forms than in Italy.
+Rated high on the list of popular, or trending, items in the survey include Mediterranean flatbread, ciabatta bread, espresso, and specialty coffee drinks.
+Pizza and pasta are also common dishes in the United States; however, they are presented in very different forms than in Italy.

-Italian-American cuisine and wine
+Within popular discourse, Italian-American pasta sauces are at times portrayed as a simplified, unsophisticated version of those present in Italian cuisine, a distinction described by food studies scholar Maryann Tebben in 2017 as a "recent phenomenon".